GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Evaluation

 \subsection{Index construction}

 Here we evaluate the index construction performance of \sysname against other ANNS indexes.

 \para{Bulk construction} In this benchmark, datasets are constructed in one shot.
 Results are shown in~\Cref{tab::construction}.
-We measure the overall construction throughput as the ratio of the number of vectors indexed and total construction time. \sysname achieves the highest construction throughput on all datasets except \gist, with peak throughput of \fastestBuild inserts/secs on \bigann. \cagra is the fastest dataset for \gist construction with peak throughput of 70.6K inserts/secs. \sysname has comparable speed with \cagra when constructing \gist.
-However, due to the smaller number of vectors in \gist (1 million), the construction batch size for \sysname is bounded to 2\% of the total dataset, resulting in under-utilization of GPU parallelism. \parlayann while running on CPU (64 threads) is between $2-14\times$ slower than \sysname. \ganns is another GPU-based ANNS index but is between $7-11\times$ slower than \sysname.
+We measure the overall construction throughput as the ratio of the number of vectors indexed and total construction time. \sysname achieves the highest construction throughput on all datasets with peak throughput of \fastestBuild inserts/secs on \bigann. \parlayann while running on CPU (64 threads) is between $4.3-17.3\times$ slower than \sysname. \ganns is another GPU-based ANNS index but is between $10.1-41.8\times$ slower than \sysname.
 Additionally, \ganns does not support construction on 100M datasets as it is constrained due to \texttt{int32} datatype being employed to index into the vector array.
 100M vectors with 128/96 dimensions require 64-bit datatype for indexing.

+We sweep the insertion batch size from 0.5\% to 32\% of the dataset on \bigann 10M and \gist 1M.
+Insertion throughput rises monotonically with batch size and then saturates as the GPU is fully utilized: on \bigann 10M, throughput grows from $\sim$233K inserts/sec at 0.5\% to $\sim$753K at 16\%, after which 32\% gives no further gain; on \gist 1M it scales smoothly from 52K to 198K going from 0.5--32\%.
+Recall is essentially unaffected: across all beam widths the per-row variation in recall as batch size grows is below two percentage points (e.g.\ beam-128 recall on \gist drops from 0.854 at 0.5\% to 0.820 at 32\%), confirming that batch size is a throughput knob rather than a quality knob.

 \para{Incremental construction} \Cref{fig:incremental_jasper} shows how \sysname's construction throughput changes as the index grows.
 We build the index incrementally, inserting vectors in batches of 2\% of the total dataset.
 Across all datasets, throughput decreases as the index grows, but the slowdown is sub-linear in index size.
-For example, on \deep, \sysname inserts 251K vectors/secs when the index is at 5\% capacity (500K vectors).
-When the index reaches 99\% capacity (9.9 million vectors), throughput drops to 116K vectors/secs.
-This is less than a 2.2$\times$ slowdown despite a 20$\times$ increase in index size, demonstrating that \sysname maintains efficient insertion performance even as the index grows large.
+For example, on \deep, \sysname inserts 814K vectors/secs when the index is at 5\% capacity (5M vectors).
+When the index reaches 99\% capacity (99 million vectors), throughput drops to 247K vectors/secs.
+This is roughly a 3.2$\times$ slowdown despite a 20$\times$ increase in index size, demonstrating that \sysname maintains efficient insertion performance even as the index grows large.

 \Cref{fig:incremental_comparison} illustrates why incremental construction matters.
 We measure the time required to add a 10\% slice of new vectors to an already-constructed index, simulating a common production scenario where new data arrives after the initial index is built. \sysname and \parlayann, which support incremental updates, complete this operation an order of magnitude faster than \cagra and \ganns.
 The difference arises because \cagra and \ganns lack incremental update support: each batch of new vectors requires rebuilding the entire index from scratch.